brootaylor/brootaylor-v2/sites/eleventy/src/_content/landings/projects.md

 summary: "Some projects I've done along the way."
 # Populates the opening / `lead` text on a page
 lead:
-  - User-centricity is very important to me.
-In other words, I strive to create web experiences that look and work well on any device that can connect to the internet, while also taking user needs and business goals into account.
+  - I help businesses build web solutions that are user-friendly, responsive, accessible, resilient, and as future-friendly as possible.
-  - Think I may be able to help with your next project? <a href="/contact">Get in touch</a>.
+  - Need some help with your next project? <a href="/contact">Get in touch</a>.

 bodyClass: "projects-home"